-Employees with a work base/notional base can claim for any excess miles undertaken for the purposes of work-related travel.
+Employees with a permanent work base can claim for any excess miles undertaken for the purposes of work-related travel.
 Normal home to work mileage, e.g. from home to the employee's contractual work base, should be deducted on each occasion.